Cities in the Great Depression: Organized crime

-Manila
+Manila, Philippines

 In the American colony of the Philippines, the Main political dispute over independence was settled by 1934 with the decision that the Philippines would become independent in 1946.
 The Great Depression was much less severe than in the United States, primarily because the sharp drop in the cost of food work to the benefit of the working class in the city.
 Washington provided much of the funding for a large middle-class bureaucracy and for major construction projects.